-The certifying authority (CA) is responsible for drawing up and submitting certified statements of expenditure and applications for payment to the European Commission and receiving payments from the EC.
+The Hungarian State Treasury(acting as certifying authority (CA) is responsible for drawing up and submitting certified statements of expenditure and applications for payment to the European Commission and receiving payments from the EC.
 The CA shall use the payments received from the EC to reimburse the lead partners.